Skip to content

 There are many ways to define a lambda.

-Converting a function to a lambda
+Passing a function as a lambda

 fn say_hello(name: string)